nanoexpress/docs/benchmark/README.md

 ## Why

-and when use this framework for my backend application?
+and when to use this framework for my backend application?

-1. When your want reduce server cost for WebSocket and/or WebRTC real-time comminucation and file-exchange \(maybe stream, video, photo, etc\) servers.
+1. When you want to reduce server cost for WebSocket and/or WebRTC real-time comminucation and file-exchange \(maybe stream, video, photo, etc\) servers.
 2. When your server has low RAM memory
 3. Your logic is easy and simple
 4. Startups which looks for faster startup
-5. You want try out how it works?!
+5. You want to try out how it works?!
-6. You don't want spend a lot for servers
+6. You don't want to spend a lot for servers

 Example for HTTP